peichman-umd/grove/docs/VocabularyModelTimestamps.md

 Initally empty (`None`) when the Vocabulary record is created.

-Updated whenever the Vocabulary is published.
+Updated whenever the Vocabulary record is published, and unset (back to `None`) if the Vocabulary record is unpublished.

 ## Deletion